AdobeDocs/experience-manager-65.en/help/sites-administering/encapsulated-token.md

 By default, AEM uses the Token Authentication Handler to authenticate each request.
 However, to serve authentication requests the Token Authentication Handler requires access to the repository for every request.
 This happens because cookies are used to maintain the authentication state.
 Logically, the state needs to be persisted in the repository to validate subsequent requests.
 In effect, this means that the authentication mechanism is stateful.

 This is of particular importance for horizontal scalability.
-In a multi instances setup like the publish farm depicted below, load balancing cannot be achieved in an optimal manner.
+In a multi-instances setup like the publish farm depicted below, load balancing cannot be achieved in an optimal manner.
 With stateful authentication, the persisted authentication state will only be available on the instance where the user is first authenticated.

 ![chlimage_1-33](assets/chlimage_1-33a.png)